rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ```

 Degree 1 as there is one read operation `Read(C)` without taking any lock.
 The only write operation has an exclusive lock associated with it.
 The transaction is two-phase with respect to exclusive lock.

+> Degree 3:
+>
+> - well formed with respect to read and write operations
+> - it is two phases with respect all locks
+> - all transaction locks are released at the end
+>
+> Degree 2:
+>
+> - well formed with respect to read and write operations
+> - only two phase with respect to exclusive locks
+>
+> Degree 1:
+>
+> - only well-formed with respect to writes (if there is no share lock on read operations)
+> - only two phased with respect to exclusive locks
+>
+> Degree 0: no locks
+>
+> - only well-formed with respect to writes

 13. The following operation are given with Degree 2 isolation locking principles in place.
 Convert the locking sequence to Degree 3.